centaurussa/SofiaTheAI/README.md

 **`python sofia.py`**
 # Handling common errors
+If you didn't install Pyaudio and portaudio from the included `.yml` file, then you might run into some problems.
 Some Linux users might face problems with SpeechRecognition library for not detecting their input mic devices, this problem can be solved by downloading the follow two libraries:
 - Pyaudio
 - Portaudio

-> If that didn't help, you can try **`Conda`** to install the mentioned repository in [this comment](https://github.com/ContinuumIO/anaconda-issues/issues/4139#issuecomment-433710003).
+> If that didn't help and another error occurred, then it means you downloaded the buggy ones.
+You can try **`Conda`** to install the bug-free ones from the mentioned channel [here](https://github.com/ContinuumIO/anaconda-issues/issues/4139#issuecomment-433710003).

 # Changing voice settings
 In order to change the outputted voice you can do the following:-
-1. Go to sofia.py
+1. Open sofia.py with a text editor
-2. Find **responder()** function
+2. Lookup the **responder()** function
-3. Second parameter can be:-
+3. The second parameter can be:-
     - "**sf.say1**" for a slow human-like voice.
-(Internet speed makes difference)
+(Internet speed makes a difference)
     - "**sf.say2**" for a fast robotic voice.

 *NOTE: For extra voice control view **sofia_functions.say1()** or **sofia_functions.say2()***
 # Dependencies
 - Pyaudio
 - gTTS
-- urllib
-- google
+- Google
 - SpeechRecognition
 - BeautifulSoup4
-- requests
+- Requests
-- pyttsx3
+- Pyttsx3
-- pygame
+- Pygame

 # Basic voice inputs